State Trees

 The protocol stores compressed state in multiple state trees

-The hash of each compressed account is stored as a leaf in such a state tree:
+The hash of each is stored as a leaf in a state tree:

 Note that each compressed account hash includes the public key of the state tree's respective on-chain account (i.e., state tree hash